Did I ever tell you about the time I played Desdemona?

 Do you ever look at it and go “Yeah, I put my heart and soul into creating this and I’m proud of it, but it’s not exactly solving third world debt, is it?
 And now I’m going to sell it so the only person who really benefits is me.
 Huh.”

 You’re not the only one.
-This week some of the whip-smart students in my What Retailers Want class have been talking about exactly this issue.
+Some of my whip-smart students have been talking about exactly this issue.

 How can you sell your work if you don’t know how it helps people?